slang-i18n/slang/slang/README.md

 String c = t['myPath.anotherPath'](name: 'Tom'); // with arguments
 ```

-### ➤ Hints
+### ➤ Modifiers

-Hints are flags linked to a translation node.
+Modifiers are flags or attributes written next to the key.

-You can combine multiple hints like this:
+You can combine multiple modifiers like this:

 ```json
 {